micmejia/bible-dump/NKJV/Acts/Acts 11.md

 Then the disciples, each according to his ability, determined to send relief to the brethren dwelling in Judea.

 ###### 30
-This they also did, and sent it to the elders by the hands of Barnabas and Saul. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This they also did, and sent it to the elders by the hands of Barnabas and Saul.